As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 Unless you spend your life sitting at the kitchen table all day, every day, going nowhere and doing nothing but watching videos or scrolling through Facebook, there is going to be some change in you.
 Living itself is conducive to change, be it positive or negative.
 Change means you are different.

-Look back to this time last year and see how you are different today than you were last year.
+Look back to this time last year and see how you are different today than last year.
 Maybe the difference is a small one.
-Maybe it is huge.
-Think about how you are different and decide whether you want to continue going in that direction.
+Perhaps it is huge.
+Think about your differences and decide whether you want to continue going in that direction.

-32. How has the way you view yourself changed over the past year?
+32. How has your view of yourself changed over the past year?

-We tend to view ourselves in a completely different way than others view us.
-Every so often, however, we get through a situation, have success, or do something else that changes the person we see in the mirror.
-Often, we think we are less capable, less lovable, or less deserving than we are.
+We tend to view ourselves in a completely different way than others.
+Every so often, however, we get through a situation, succeed, or do something else that changes the person we see in the mirror.
+Frequently, we think we are less capable, less lovable, or less deserving than we are.

-Were you able to put aside any such images of yourself this year and start to see the incredible person you truly are?
+Were you able to put aside any such images of yourself this year and start to see the incredible person you indeed are?
 What caused you to come to that realization?

 Make sure you carry that new positive image into the new year.
-If, however, your image of yourself has changed for the worse, take a deep look and find out why, then look for ways to see the best in yourself.
+If your image of yourself has changed for the worse, take a deep look and find out why, then look for ways to see the best in yourself.

 33. What can you do to improve next year?

-Regardless of how well your year went, do you have goals for how you want to grow in the coming year?
+Regardless of how well your year went, do you have goals for growing in the coming year?
 Everyone has an idea of where they want to be.
 Can you think about what steps you need to take to move forward?
 Life is about growth.
 You've got this!

 34. What is my financial outlook after this past year?